People’s Kitchen Update

 We are happy to take donations of bags, big kilner jars for herbs and spices, fruit and veg from allotments and are keen to recruit more volunteers to make this a community space.
 We are building up the stock slowly in line with our storage capacity, so we are also keen to hear what items you would like to see in store.

-If you want to know more, donate or volunteer, please get in touch with Mickey at mickey@hornbeam.org.uk
+If you want to know more, donate or volunteer, please get in touch with volunteering@hornbeam.org.uk

 Food Partnership